Originally published in the Summer 2015 issue of the University Bookman.

 The danger in allowing “plunder” to become a nonsense term is foreshadowed by the fate of its cousin epithet “neo-colonialism.”
 Because “neo-colonial” has no stable definition—it could describe literally any interaction between the West and the Third World—African despots have used it to condemn anything they don’t like.
 With this magic word, it is possible to cancel entire investment projects, send aid shipments back, put inconvenient charity groups on planes home.
 The word’s flexibility also means that rulers can refrain from applying it to exploitative things that they do like, including some of the less savory Chinese operations on the continent.
 The word “neo-colonialism” thus becomes what every word becomes when it is subordinated to politics: an expression of raw arbitrary power.

 Coates uses the word “plunder” for a grab-bag of tragedies, misfortunes, and annoyances: an eviction he witnesses in Chicago, presumably over chronic non-payment of bills; the “killing fields” of inner city gang violence; the “inescapable robbery of time” in “the moments we spend readying the mask, or readying ourselves to accept half as much”; and, somewhat off-topic, “the damming of seas for voltage, the extraction of coal, the transmuting of oil into food.”
 But these things are not plunder.
 Plunder is what Britain did to Ireland.
 It is what Thaddeus Stevens wanted to do to the prostrate South.
 (Would a Congressman Coates have opposed him?)
 Coates justifies his moth-antenna sensitivity to “plunder” on the logic that “there was no golden era when evildoers did their business and loudly proclaimed it as such.”
 But if you had asked an English parliamentarian to defend the Penal Laws, he would have freely admitted that the immiseration of the Irish was the whole point.
-The idea was to render them incapable of starting yet another savage civil war—not, in itself, an unworthy goal, though the means were unacceptable.
+The idea was to render them incapable of starting yet another savage civil war—not, in itself, an unworthy goal.
 Nor did Thad Stevens consider “confiscation” a slur.
 Plunder is a venerable and useful concept.
 In Coates’s hands, it is a stick to beat his enemies with.

 * * * * *